levsero/test_embed/doc/settings.md

 ### filter

 Limits Help Center search results to a specified category, section, or label.
-The `filter` property consists of an object with a `category`, `section`, or `label` property.
+The `filter` property consists of an object with a `category`, `section`, or `label_names` property.

 #### Availability